 A schedule enables Leapwork users to define when flows should run, and on which agents - whether at pre-selected times or after specified time intervals.
 Schedules can be triggered either on-demand (such as through REST API calls to Leapwork) or at a single or recurring time interval.

 Why should I use schedules?

 Users can leverage the power of schedules to achieve many scenarios that otherwise look strenuous.
 One of the major challenges most organizations face is running automation in a continuous manner and ensuring the optimum usage of agents by doing parallel testing.
-When you follow best practices, LEAPWORK schedules can help you to overcome these challenges.
+When we follow best practices, Leapwork schedules can help us to overcome these challenges.

 When should I use Schedules?